-Colchicine is a very old drug and is made from the Autumn Crocus, Colchicum autumnale (a poisonous European flowering plant).
+Colchicine is an ancient drug is made from the Autumn Crocus, Colchicum autumnale (a poisonous European flowering plant).
 It has been primarily used in the treatment of gout.
 Although it is not formally indicated or approved for the treatment of dermatological diseases, colchicine has been prescribed for some skin conditions with good results.
 Its effectiveness is due to several immunological and anti-inflammatory properties.

-In New Zealand colchicine is available as 0.5mg tablets (previously 0.6mg).
+In New Zealand colchicine is available as 0.5 mg (or 500 micrograms) tablets (previously 0.6 mg).

 Colchicine for dermatological diseases

-Colchicine is used for a number of dermatological diseases.
+Colchicine is used for some dermatological diseases.
 Its effectiveness has only been shown through the treatment of small and mostly uncontrolled study groups.

 More controlled and double-blind studies are needed to prove the usefulness of colchicine in dermatological diseases.

 Colchicine should not be used under the following circumstances:

 - Patients with known hypersensitivity (allergy) to the medicine

 - Patients with serious gastrointestinal, kidney, liver or heart disorders

 - Patients with blood diseases in which there are low numbers of white cells or platelets